How to Choose the Best Private School

 Third criteria: do you want your child to be only with other expat kids, or to mingle with local Spanish pupils who want to be bilingual ?
 Most private bilingual schools have a majority of Spanish pupils, some only have expats.
 If you feel your children has to get more support and feel less lost on his first year, then going for a 100% expat school can be a solution.
 If you believe that your children will be able to learn Spanish and make friends in a new environment, then choosing a mixed Spanish / Expat pupil population is the best choice.
 It is all about defining the capacity of your child to adapt to its new environment: does he need to dive directly into this new world, or does he need a transition period within an expat environment ?
 Depends also if you are in Spain for the long term or only for a short period.

-Last but not least, you should be able to assess the quality of the teaching.
+Last but not least, you need to discover if the school is high quality.
 This is the hardest part.
-You should ask for:
+You need assess the school’s:

 If you need help to move to Madrid zen, do not hesitate to send us an email !